 The International Organization for Standardization (ISO) is an independent organization that helps to facilitate global commerce by publishing standards that guide the production of quality goods across a variety of industries.
-The ISO medical device standards
+The ISO medical device standards represents the leading international standard for medical device quality systems and risk management.
+For medical device companies, adherence to the ISO medical device standards can lead to the development of safer and more effective products that are more closely aligned with user needs.
+In addition, obtaining ISO conformity certifications is a necessary step in accessing certain international marketplaces.

 To date, ISO has published over twenty thousand standards that encompass activities across every industry across the globe, but there are just a few that can be broadly applied to medical device companies.